drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	configurations.
 This would in turn significantly reduce the amount of time spent on the flipping precedures as each pass of parallel flipping lasts about the same amount of time for a given iteration.

 	#figure(
-		image("main/plotting/ninsertVsIter/ninsertVsIter.png", width: 80%),
-		caption: [This figure shows the number of points inserted into the existing triangulation during each pass of the algorithm.
-Algorithm performed on $10^5$ points and a uniform distribution of points.
-		]
-	) <ninsertVsIter_plt>

-	#figure(
 		image("main/plotting/nflipsVsIter/nflipsVsIter.png", width: 115%),